seunomosowon/TA-mailclient/README.md

 Contributions on github are welcome and will be incorporated into the main release.
 Current contributors are listed in AUTHORS.md.

-##### Support and resources

-**Questions and answers**

-Access questions and answers specific to the TA-mailclient at (https://answers.splunk.com/).

-**Support**

-This Splunk support add-on is community / developer supported.

-Questions asked on Splunk answers will be answered either by the community of users or by the developer when available.
-All support questions should include the version of Splunk and OS.

-You can also contact the developer directly via [Splunkbase](https://splunkbase.splunk.com/app/3200/).
-Feedback and feature requests can also be sent via Splunkbase.

-Issues can also be submitted at the [TA-mailclient repo via on Github](https://github.com/seunomosowon/TA-mailclient/issues)

-Future release will support
-1. Support for configuration of mail limits in inputs.conf
-2. Recursive option to read all folders inside Inbox, and not just emails within inbox.
-3. Support indexing mails from additional folders in a mailbox

-**Note** : This has not been tested against an exhaustive list of mail servers, so I'll welcome the feedback.

-Also, feel free to send me a list of well known servers that you 're using this with without problems.

 ##### Older Releases